 Also, individuals may query their own records.
-Hospitals are the only health care entities with a mandatory requirement for querying the NPDB.
+Hospitals are the only healthcare entities with a mandatory requirement for querying the NPDB.
 During the employment process (and every two years), a hospital must request information on prospective healthcare practitioners.

 Healthcare Exclusion and Sanction Monitoring

-As a reminder, exclusion screenings are conducted to verify that a potential employee is not classified as an excluded individual, who has been excluded from participation in any federal healthcare program.
+As a reminder, exclusion screenings are conducted to verify that a potential employee is not classified as an excluded individual who has been excluded from participation in any federal healthcare program.
 A healthcare sanction is an administrative action taken against an individual or a state professional licensure board license.
 Such sanctions can be attributed to a restriction placed upon a license and can include a revocation of the license.

 Healthcare organizations must have a comprehensive plan to screen their providers and affiliates against various exclusion lists.
 This should be done at least at the time of employment and once a month thereafter.
-Here are some exclusion stories about healthcare bad actors to help you understand the significance of fraud, waste, and abuse in federal programs.

 The best practice for finding exclusions and sanctions in addition to referencing the NDPB is to search the OIG LEIE and SAM.gov websites and all available state Medicaid exclusion lists.
 This practice will ensure that you are not employing or contracting with an excluded person or entity.

 We’ve made it easy to reference healthcare exclusion data all from one convenient location.
-Check out our interactive exclusions map to see how many exclusions are present from the OIG LEIE, SAM.gov, and all state Medicaid excluded, sanctioned, or terminated provider lists.
+Check out our interactive exclusion map to see how many exclusions are present from the OIG LEIE, SAM.gov, and all state Medicaid excluded, sanctioned, or terminated provider lists.